 The ‘Āina Mauna Christmas Tree Demonstration Project was the first phase of our efforts to grow locally grown Christmas Trees.
-This phase involved importing and propagating seed and outplanting Douglas fir and Grand fir trees on Department of Hawaiian Home Lands (DHHL) land in Humu‘ula/Pi‘ihonua on Hawai‘i Island.
+This phase involved importing and propagating seed and outplanting Douglas fir trees on Department of Hawaiian Home Lands (DHHL) land in Humu‘ula/Pi‘ihonua on Hawai‘i Island.
 We originally propagated and outplanted Grand fir and Noble fir, however only the Douglas fir grew well in the nursery and in the field.
 We selected these species because they were determined to be non-invasive and deemed desirable for Christmas trees.